Undermount Personal Storage

 Can fit any dimension without sacrificing manufacturability.

-Can feature wall mounted hinges.
+Can feature wall mounted hinges if desired.

 LH/RH adjustable in the field.